 The Little Nutty size is labeled XS, for 48 cm to 52 cm head circumference.
 The Baby Nutty is even smaller.
 It is probably the best infant bike helmet on the market.
 The products come with three sets of foam pads for added customization.

-Your child’s safety, and a boost to your peace of mind, will cost you between $55.99 and $116.99.
-You’ll pay $20 extra for MIPS.
+Your child’s safety, and a boost to your peace of mind, will cost you about $70.
+For MIPS, you’ll have to pay $20 extra.

 It’s everything that a bike helmet should be.